sakshi-gupta1405/Induction_Program/README.md

 Our day concluded with a session on GitHub led by our seniors.
 GitHub- A vital tool for version control and collaboration.
 With their guidance, we created our first repository as budding engineers.
 The practical session was very exciting and helpful for us.

+# Day 3
+GNDEC successfully hosted Day 3 of its Student Induction Program for first-year IT and CSE students on August 2, 2025.
+The day's events, held in the college auditorium, featured a series of engaging sessions designed to foster academic excellence and ethical awareness among the new students.

+The chief guest, Sardar Gurcharan Singh Grewal, a respected member of the Shiromani Gurdwara Parbandhak Committee (SGPC) and Nankana Sahib Education Trust, delivered an inspiring speech.
+He emphasized the importance of balancing academic aspirations with strong values.

+The day's proceedings began with an interactive session by Dr. Jaswinder Singh, a renowned educator, who showcased innovative teaching methods and live experiments.

+This was followed by a session on Universal Human Values by Dr. Priya Darshini, who highlighted the significance of ethics, empathy, and integrity in engineering and professional practice.

+The program wrapped up by highlighting the importance of integrating technical expertise with strong human values for achieving true success and growth.